 Domestication

 A visual analysis of the data suggested that lesion size for many isolates varies across the host genotypes, suggesting an interaction between the genomes of B. cinerea and tomato (Figure R4).
-However, domestication did not have a significant interaction effect with isolate genotype (Table R1).
+However, when using the full model, there was no significant interaction between isolate genotype and either domestication status or individual host genotype but there was a large fraction of variance within each term (Table R1).
 This is likely due to the many degrees of freedom in calculating this interaction effect.
 As such, we took alternate approaches to examine the interaction between domestication and isolate in determining lesion size.
 We performed ANOVA for each isolate examining the fixed effects of plant and domestication, and the random effect of experiment.
 Following FDR correction for multiple testing, three isolates showed a significant effect of domestication on lesion size (Figure R4F).
 These included one of the highly virulent isolates, an intermediate isolate, and one of the saprophytic isolates, suggesting that the domestication effect is not dependent on isolate virulence.

 Isolate ranking by mean lesion size differs between domesticated and wild hosts (Wilcoxon signed-rank test, V=4322, p=2.586e-12) (Figure R3).